BCcampus/tlpd/README.md

 A secondary purpose is to contain all customizations in the child theme and still benefit from parent theme updates.

 #### Licence ####
-Unless otherwise noted, the Teaching and Learning Professional Development Child Theme is copyright (c) Brad Payne, Maggie Caspar and is released under a GPLv3 or later version.
+The Teaching and Learning Professional Development Child Theme is a derivative of the EYPD child theme which is copyright (c) Brad Payne, Maggie Caspar and is released under a GPLv3 or later version.
+The TLPD derivative was created by Jen Grajkowski.

 Otherwise noted:
 - markerclusterer.js is copyright Google Inc. licenced under Apache 2.0 (compatible with GPLv3)

 ### Contributors ###
 - Alex Paredes
-- Shawn DeWolfe